15th International symposium on wood and furniture conservation by Stichting Ebenist

 Investigation of the provenance, manufacture and historical display of the eighteenth-century boiseries in the collection of the Rijksmuseum, and their future in the new storage facility in CCNL, Amersfoort.

-Alexander Dencher, assistant curator of furniture at Rijksmuseum and university lecturer at Leiden University Centre for the Arts in Society, the Netherlands
+Alexander Dencher, curator of furniture at Rijksmuseum and university lecturer at Leiden University Centre for the Arts in Society, the Netherlands

 10:30 – 10:50